mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

 in the contract model and an off-chain operation could be considered as the `semantics` of the specification.
 Once the ``ContractModel`` instance is defined, different `properties` can be specified.
-Some of them are already partially implemented in plutus-apps lib and the developer just need to complete some holes related to the particular instance.
+Some of them are partially implemented in plutus-apps lib and the developer just need to complete some holes related to the particular instance.
 The ``NoLockedFunds`` is an example of these properties, which expresses an invariant ensuring that there exists a way of retrieving tokens locked in a script.